opendatasoft/ods-cookbook/README.md

 # ods-cookbook
-Various samples, recipes, goodies and little stuff around OpenDataSoft's platform and APIs.
+Various samples, recipes, goodies and little stuff around Opendatasoft's platform and APIs.

 You will find the following things in their respective folders:
-- **Push API** (`push-api`): scripts and little applications that leverage the OpenDataSoft Push API.
+- **Push API** (`push-api`): scripts and little applications that leverage the Opendatasoft Push API.
 - **Widgets** (`widgets`): examples of snippets or entire pages that use ODS-Widgets to build dashboards or interactive visualizations
-- **Portal Customization** (`portal-customization`): recipes to customize your OpenDataSoft portals: how to add a search box in your header, how to hide pictos in your datasets...
+- **Portal Customization** (`portal-customization`): recipes to customize your Opendatasoft portals: how to add a search box in your header, how to hide pictos in your datasets...

 **This repository is open to contributions:** feel free to send Pull Requests if you